 The history of sleep

-Sleep.
-We all love getting our eight hours - but it hasn't always been done the same way.
-Let's take a look back.
+We love getting eight hours - but it hasn't always been that way.
+Take a look at slumber traditions.

 While today we’re constantly having the magical eight-hour sleep figure drummed into us, in a pre-industrial world, this wasn’t always the case.